Lori Harvey: Relationships

 In January 2016, she began dating Dutch soccer player Memphis Depay.
 They were engaged in June 2017 and separated by 2018.

-Following the end of her engagement to Depay, Harvey was briefly linked to R&B singer Trey Songz.
+Following the end of her engagement to Memphis, Harvey was briefly linked to R&B singer Trey Songz.
 In 2019, Harvey briefly dated Sean "P. Diddy" Combs.
 Later she was linked with the rapper Future; the pair confirmed their relationship in January 2020, and broke up in August of that year.
 Future later took aim at Harvey on his featured verse on the song "Maybach" by 42 Dugg, with the lyrics "Magic City, I'm the owner.
 Tell Steve Harvey, I don't want her".

 In November 2020, Harvey began dating actor Michael B. Jordan.
 In June 2022, it was reported that the couple had ended their relationship.

-In January 2023, Harvey confirmed that she was dating actor Damson Idris; the two broke up in November 2023, and remain friends.
+In January 2023, Harvey confirmed that she was dating actor Damson Idris; the two broke up in November 2023, and remained friends until they began dating again in 2025.